-benefits and administrative costs.
+Medicare's trust funds account for all income and expenditures.
+The HI and SMI programs operate separate trust funds with different financing mechanisms.
+General revenues, payroll taxes, premiums, and other income are credited to the trust funds, which are used to pay benefits and administrative costs.
 Any unused income is required by law to be invested in U.S. government securities for use in future years.
 In effect, the trust fund assets represent loans to the U.S. Treasury's general fund.
 The HI trust fund, which pays for hospital services, is funded primarily through earmarked payroll taxes.

 The projections of Medicare's financial outlook in the report are based on current law.
 The projected HI trust fund exhaustion date is 2026, unchanged from last year's Medicare Trustees Report.
-However, the 75-year HI deficit decreased-from 0.91 percent of taxable payroll in the 2019 report to 0.76 percent in this year's report.
-The decrease primarily reflects lower payroll taxes revenues, and lower expenditures because of lower-than-projected 2019 spending, lower updates to provider payment rates updates, and the incorporation of time-to-death into the demographic factors used in the projection model.
-Partially offsetting this decrease in expenditures is higher spending growth for Medicare Advantage beneficiaries.
+However, the 75-year HI deficit increased-from 0.76% of taxable payroll in the 2020 report to 0.77% in this year's report.
+The increase primarily reflects changes in economic and demographic assumptions being offset by certain methodological improvements.

 - HI expenditures are projected to exceed HI revenues.
-After experiencing small surpluses in 2016 and 2017, a deficit returned in 2018 and 2019.
-HI expenditures are expected to exceed revenues, including interest income, in every year during the 75-year projection period.
+After experiencing small surpluses in 2016 and 2017, a deficit returned in 2018, 2019, and 2020.
+The large deficit in 2020 was mostly due to accelerated and advance payments to providers from the trust fund; these payments will be repaid to the trust fund over the next several years, which will lead to a much smaller deficit in 2021 and a surplus in 2022.
+Deficits are projected to return in 2023 and persist for the remainder of the projection period.
 As a result, the HI trust fund assets will need to be redeemed.
 When the federal government is experiencing unified budget deficits, funding the redemptions requires that additional money be borrowed from the public, thereby increasing the federal deficit and debt. - The HI trust fund is projected to be depleted in 2026.
-At that time, tax revenues are projected to cover only 90 percent of program costs, with the share declining to 78 percent in 2044 and then increasing to 90 percent in 2094.
-There is no current provision allowing for general fund transfers to cover HI expenditures in excess of dedicated revenues. - The projected HI deficit over the next 75 years is 0.76 percent of taxable payroll.
-Eliminating this deficit would require an immediate 26 percent increase in standard payroll taxes or an immediate 16 percent reduction in expenditures-or some combination of the two.
+At that time, tax revenues are projected to cover only 91% of program costs, with the share declining to 78% in 2045 and then increasing to 91% in 2095.
+There is no current provision allowing for general fund transfers to cover HI expenditures in excess of dedicated revenues. - The projected HI deficit over the next 75 years is 0.77% of taxable payroll.
+Eliminating this deficit would require an immediate 27% increase in standard payroll taxes or an immediate 16% reduction in expenditures-or some combination of the two.
 Delaying action would require more severe changes in the future.